SmileYzn/PugMod/README.md

 Counter-Strike 1.6 Pickup Game Play for Amx Mod X

 # Description
-This mod allows the server to run a full match without any admin connected.
+This mod allows the server to run a full match without any admin connected.<br>
-Players must be choose a team, say .ready in chat and wait for server start the match.
+Players must be choose a team, say .ready in chat and wait for server start the match.<br>
-At the end, server will start a vote map to changelevel to next map automatically.
+At the end, server will start a vote map to changelevel to next map automatically.<br>

 # Features
 - Automatic Ready System